East of England

 The East of England is one of nine official regions of England at the first level of ITL for statistical purposes.
 (Note: ITL replaced NUTS and followed the same definitions of its predecessor until 2023) It consists of the ceremonial counties of Bedfordshire, Cambridgeshire, Essex, Hertfordshire, Norfolk and Suffolk.
-The northern part of the region, consisting of Norfolk, Suffolk and Cambridgeshire, is known as East Anglia.
-The latter region has been considered an informal region in its own right due to its differing cultural identity.
+The northern part of the region, consisting of Norfolk, Suffolk, and sometimes Cambridgeshire, is known as East Anglia.
+The latter region has been considered an informal region in its own right due to its differing cultural identity, although some use of the term has covered all of the East of England.